 Background: Dianne has worked in the NHS in Wales and England as a Community Psychiatric Nurse, CMHT Manager and more recently as a clinical service manager in Abertewe Morgannwg University Health Board.

 Educated in Milford Haven in Pembrokeshire and at Stonehouse in Gloucestershire, he is a Combined Honours Graduate of French and Spanish from Birmingham University.
-He possess a Postgraduate Certificate in Education from Aberystwyth University.
+He possessed a Postgraduate Certificate in Education from Aberystwyth University.

 A retired teacher and lecturer of Spanish, he was labelled by psychiatry as a "schizophrenic" in 1983.